kongse/SmartMark-Chat/README.md

-# Smart Mark Protocol Specification v1.0
+# SmartMark Protocol Specification v1.0

 **Motto:** `SmartMark, Mark Smart!`

 ### 1. Introduction: Philosophy and Goals

-**`Smart Mark`** is an open, plain-text protocol designed to structure, manage, and interact with AI conversations directly within Markdown-native environments.
+**`SmartMark: `** is an open, plain-text protocol designed to structure, manage, and interact with AI conversations directly within Markdown-native environments.
 It was born from the need to transform ephemeral AI chats into durable, human-readable, and machine-parsable knowledge assets.

 The core design goals are:
 *   **Human Readability:** The format must be intuitive and aesthetically pleasing, even in a plain-text editor.